imanghafoori1/laravel-heyman/README.md

 #### Built with :heart: for every smart laravel developer

-Very well tested, optimized and production ready!
+Very well-tested, optimized, and production-ready!

-In fact, We have tackled a lot of `complexity` behind the scenes, to provide you with a lot of `simplicity`.
+We have tackled a lot of `complexity` behind the scenes, to provide you with a lot of `simplicity`.

 - Integrated with laravel-debugbar package out of the box: <a href="https://github.com/barryvdh/laravel-debugbar">laravel debugbar</a>